|Nutrition Facts (per serving)|

 Gather the ingredients.

 Add all of the ingredients to your bread machine pan in the order recommended by your bread machine manufacturer.
-Set to the quick or rapid setting and medium crust.
+Set to the quick or rapid setting (if available) and medium crust.
 Push start.

-Once ready, turn the bread out onto a rack to cool.
+Once baked, about 2 1/2 hours, turn the bread out onto a rack to cool.
+Slice and enjoy.

 - When your bread machine has been kneading for a few minutes, check the dough.
 If it seems too stiff, add a little bit of water and continue checking until it seems soft enough.
 If too wet, add more flour in small amounts until it seems to be soft yet not sticky.